sdsc/cluster-guide/quickstart/README.md

 ### Installing the Roll

-Go back to your frontend and ``cd`` into the directory that you copied the ISO over to.
+Login on your frontend and ``cd`` into the directory that you copied the ISO over to.
 Once there use the following commands

 ```